guertinlab/Nascent_RNA_Methods/README.md

 \normalsize
 ## Remove reads aligning to rDNA

-By first aligning to the rDNA, we can later estimate nascent RNA purity and avoid spurious read pile ups at region in the genome that non-uniquely align to both the rDNA locus and elsewhere in the genome.
 While between 70 - 80% of stable RNA is rRNA, generally less than 10% of the nascent RNA arises from rRNA.
-Even 10% of the library aligning to rDNA loci is extremely enriched, so any reads that map non-uniquely to both rDNA and non-rDNA regions in the genome result in huge artifactual spikes in the data if rDNA-aligned reads are not first removed.
-The `-f 0x4` flag of the `samtools fastq` command specifies that only unmapped reads should be included in the FASTQ output.
+By first aligning to the rDNA, we can later estimate nascent RNA purity.
+Any reads that map non-uniquely to both rDNA and non-rDNA regions in the genome result in artifactual spikes at regions in the genome that share homology with the rDNA locus.
+Before aligning to the genome, we first align reads to rDNA and use `samtools fastq` and the `-f 0x4` flag to specify that only unmapped reads are included in the FASTQ output.
 \scriptsize
 ```bash
 bowtie2 -p $cores -x $prealign_rdna_index -U ${name}_PE1_processed.fastq 2>${name}_bowtie2_rDNA.log | \